Nakkhul: Career

-2003–2009: Beginning

-Nakul was just 19 years old when he was chosen for the part of Juju in Shankar's coming-of-age film Boys (2003).
+Nakkhul was 19 years old when he was chosen for the part of Juju in Shankar's coming-of-age film Boys (2003).
 His family had initially sent some pictures of his elder brother Mayur to Shankar's office, but after seeing Nakkhul in one of the pictures, Shankar approached him to portray a leading role alongside an ensemble cast of newcomers.
 The film opened in August 2003 to mixed reviews but the high-profile nature of the technical team ensured that the film was publicized and took a good opening at the box office.
 He then subsequently did a Telugu language film titled Keelu Gurram, in which he played a supporting role, which didn’t do well at the box office.
 He struggled to get a breakthrough as an actor and during the period, he worked as a playback singer in films, notably recording for Harris Jayaraj in his albums for Anniyan, Ghajini and Vettaiyaadu Vilaiyaadu.